luau-lang/luau/docs/_pages/syntax.md

 end
 ```

-Note that future versions of Lua extend the Lua 5.1 syntax with the following features; with the exception of the string literals, these are **not** supported by Luau:
+Note that future versions of Lua extend the Lua 5.1 syntax with the following features; Luau does support string literal extensions but does not support other features from this list:

 - hexadecimal (`\x`), Unicode (`\u`) and `\z` escapes for string literals
 - goto statements and labels